 On Farm Anaerobic Digestion Loan Fund

-The On Farm AD loan fund is a £3 million initiative designed to support farm-scale AD capacity in England.
-The fund will be available to farms planning to build an AD plant with a capacity of up to 250 KWe and which have access to slurries or manures to use as feedstock.
-The fund is split into two parts.
-Farmers will first be able to apply for a business plant grant of up to £10,000 to investigate the environmental and economic potential of building an AD plant on the farm.
-The second part is a capital loan up to £400,000, or a maximum of 50% of the project cost.
+The On Farm AD loan fund was a £3 million initiative designed to support farm-scale AD capacity in England.
+The fund was available to farms planning to build an AD plant with a capacity of up to 250 KWe and which had access to slurries or manures to use as feedstock.
+The fund was split into two parts.
+Farmers were first able to apply for a business plant grant of up to £10,000 to investigate the environmental and economic potential of building an AD plant on the farm.
+The second part was a capital loan up to £400,000, or a maximum of 50% of the project cost.
 More details can be found on the WRAP website.

-The Green Investment Bank was set up by the UK Government as a public company in October 2012.
-The Bank has £3 billion to invest in sustainable projects, where public capital is used to support private investment.
+The Green Investment Group (formerly Green Investment Bank) was set up by the UK Government as a public company in October 2012, and bought by Macquarie in 2017.
+The Group offers capital investment to renewable energy projects.
 Energy from Waste, which includes anaerobic digestion, is a specific priority area for the bank.
-To discuss investment opportunities contact the GIB waste and bioenergy team.
+To discuss investment opportunities contact the GIG waste and bioenergy team.